appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/convert-xcresult-to-xml-html.md

 :::caution

-To view the converted test reports on the [**Download Artifacts**](/workflows/common-workflow-steps/export-build-artifacts#download-exported-artifacts) page, please ensure that the [**Export Build Artifacts**](/workflows/common-workflow-steps/export-build-artifacts) step is included in your Workflow after this step.
+To view the converted test reports on the [**Download Artifacts**](/workflows/common-workflow-steps/export-build-artifacts#download-exported-artifacts) page, please ensure that the [**Export Build Artifacts**](/workflows/common-workflow-steps/export-build-artifacts) step is included in your workflow after this step.

 :::